tabpeter/demo_plmmr/README.md

 -   the 'R' folder has the R functions I wrote to run the analysis and synthesize results.

-I also have two private folders on my computer, called 'data' and 'results'.
-My 'data' folder has all the PLINK data files (.bed/.bim/.fam) as well as the .csv file of meta-data.
-My 'results' folder has the .rds/.bk files with the objects returned by our model fitting process.
-These two folders are too large to include in the GitHub site.
+To run these scripts on your computer, **you will need to create two folders, called 'data' and 'results'**.
+The 'data' folder has all the PLINK data files (.bed/.bim/.fam) as well as the .csv file of meta-data.
+The 'results' folder has the .rds/.bk files with the objects returned by our model fitting process.

 By making this repository public, my goal is to ensures the reproducibility and transparency of my work.
 The publicly available data & scripts allow users/readers to follow along with this demonstration and compare their results with the ones shown in my graphs.
 I welcome user feedback (via pull requests and/or issues).

 ## Scripts